abdulolagunju19/neuro-ver-test/README.md

 # Neuro_Website
-This is my personal website.
+This was created using Benjamin Carlson's website tutorial: https://github.com/bjcarlson42/personal-website-nextjs-chakra This is my personal website.
 It will describe some simple data analysis using python, new and interesting neuroscience papers, and any ideas I come up with in my free time.<br />

 Enjoy!!!